 # Our experience with Lenkerhof was just amazing, from the front desk to room accommodations to superb culinary dining.
 Everything about the resort was top notch with still a kind of genuine hospitality.

-This hotel is part of The Little Guest Hotels Collection.
+This destination can be booked through The Little Guest Hotels Collection.